Looker has limited support for Google Cloud Spanner. This page lists the known issues of the current Spanner integration and explains how to connect.

 - Schema: Leave this blank.

-- Max Connections: The maximum number of total connections across all users to the Spanner database.
+- Max Connections: The maximum number of total connections to the Spanner database across all users.
 The default is 30.

 - Connection Pool Timeout: The number of seconds a query will wait before timing out due to a full connection pool.